wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getUncleByBlockHashAndIndex.md

 ---
-title: ftm:eth_getUncleByBlockHashAndIndex \[POST\]
+title: ftm:eth_getUncleByBlockHashAndIndex - Fantom
-description: Returns uncle specified by block hash and index.
+description: Example code for the ftm:eth_getUncleByBlockHashAndIndex json-rpc method. Сomplete guide on how to use ftm:eth_getUncleByBlockHashAndIndex json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters